WOMAN 2020: What to Expect

 If you’re interested in shooting nude, let me know.
 We can strategize and come up with a plan that’s comfortable for you.

 Makeup.
 For makeup, choose MATTE products.
 Products that sparkle accentuate lines.
 If you're not a makeup person, moisturizer, mascara and chapstick are great.
 If you get your makeup done at a Sephora or with a makeup professional, make sure to tell your stylist it is for a natural light shoot.
 The camera also picks up every stray hair so make sure to apply pomade or hairspray.

 I will be photographing you from head to toe so you will be able to see your toes and fingernails in case you'd like to get a manicure/pedicure beforehand.
 I prefer to photograph in bare feet.
 It’s just easier to move around.

 Please arrive ready to shoot.

 The Exhibition.
-I will be exhibiting the best image of each session with your Q+A at a gallery in early 2020.
+I will be exhibiting one portrait per person and your Q+A at a gallery in early 2020.

-Release: Images from your session will be printed and sold at the exhibition and will also be on display via my social media, website and possibly printed in a book.
+Release: Images from your session will be printed and sold at the exhibition and will be displayed via my social media, website and possibly printed in a book.
 Therefore, I need all participants to fill out a model release.
 I will bring a copy with me for you to sign.